pnp/powershell/documentation/Get-PnPWebPart.md

 Get-PnPWebPart -ServerRelativePageUrl "/sites/demo/sitepages/home.aspx"
 ```

 Returns all webparts defined on the given page.
+This command only works with Classic Pages.

 ### EXAMPLE 2
 ```powershell